Visiting El Tatio Geysers at Sunrise in the Atacama Desert in Chile

 The village is quite small, has one street, and holds no more than 20 buildings, so you’ll easily cover it with a 30 minute visit.

-The village of Machuca in the Atacama Desert, Chile
+Scenic view of the traditional Andean village of Machuca with adobe houses and thatched roofs in the Atacama Desert, Chile

 And then it was time to drive back to San Pedro.
 By the time we hopped back in the truck it was past noon and everyone had already peeled off all the warm layers they had been sporting that morning.
 It’s fascinating how quickly the temperatures in the desert can change!
 Now here’s a little video Sam and I made on the trip: